millixs/Minimalist/Donut/README.md

 # `donut`

 This is a minimalist 3D ASCII donut animation that renders a rotating torus using character-based shading.
-The project includes two implementations: a compact C version that runs in the terminal, and a Python version that uses Pygame to display the same effect in a colorful window.
+The project includes 2 implementations: a compact C version that runs in the terminal, & a Python version that uses Pygame to display the same effect in a colorful window.

 <table>
   <tr>